Show All

 Multicenter studies of children with fatty liver disease

-Stavra Xanthakos, MD, and Rohit Kohli, MBBS, MS, are investigating the pathogenesis of liver disease associated with obesity.
-As part of a multicenter consortium, they are exploring the development of biomarkers and new treatments for the liver disease.
+Stavra Xanthakos, MD, is investigating the pathogenesis of liver disease associated with obesity.
+As part of a multicenter consortium, she is exploring the development of biomarkers and new treatments for the liver disease.